zubairashfaque/RTA_Deployment/README.md

    - Gather the accident dataset containing relevant features.
    - Preprocess the data, handle missing values, and encode categorical variables.

-2. **Feature Selection using ADASYN** <a name="feature-selection-using-adasyn"></a>
+2. **Address class imbalance using ADASYN** <a name="feature-selection-using-adasyn"></a>
-   - Address class imbalance using the ADASYN technique.
-   - Select and shortlist features for model training based on ADASYN results.
+   - It generates synthetic samples for the minority class, focusing on instances that are difficult to classify.
+   - This adaptive oversampling helps create a more balanced dataset, improving model performance.
+While ADASYN doesn't directly perform feature selection, it indirectly influences it by rebalancing the data, potentially highlighting previously underrepresented features as more relevant for classification tasks.
+   - This balanced dataset, combined with selected features, enhances the training of machine learning models, particularly in scenarios with imbalanced classes.

 3. **Feature Importance and Test Score** <a name="feature-importance-and-test-score"></a>
    - Train a machine learning model with selected features.
    - Evaluate feature importance and their impact on the model's performance.